mja65/Emu68-Imager/docs/instructions.md

 ## Selecting SD card

-You can insert the SD crd before you start the tool.
+You can insert the SD card before you start the tool.
 If you insert the SD card or change it while the tool is running you have to press the  `Refresh Available Media` button so the drop down box is refreshed.
 Select the desired SD card from the `Select Media to use` drop down box.
 When you do so the partition bar will change according to the capacity of the SD card.

 If you change the default sizes of the partitions then the `Reset Partitions to default` button will reset the partitions to their default values as if you selected the SD card for the first time.